bitcoinops/bitcoinops.github.io/STYLE.md

   production uses of vbytes require they be rounded up.
 When using SI prefixes with vbytes, introduce the unit the first time it is used, e.g. "...BTC per 1,000 vbytes (BTC/kvB)...".

+- **Formatting:** follow [SI rules](https://en.wikipedia.org/wiki/Space_(punctuation)#Unit_symbols_and_numbers)
+  for placing a space between a number and its unit of measurement, e.g.
+  "1 sat/vb" or "20 MB" are acceptable.
+Exception: percentages, e.g.
+  "50%" is acceptable.